 “Thank you so much for bringing me some joy back,” she said.

 King’s ministry has involved many roles through the years.
 He started preaching at age 17 and became a pastor at 21.
-He was a director of missions for 15 years and serves interim pastorates after retiring in 2021.
+He was a director of missions for 15 years and now serves in interim pastorates after retiring in 2021.

 He also is a musician, including music in the Billy Bob act, and a writer.